asteris-llc/converge/docs/content/getting-started.md

 Let's look at how we can take advantage of reusability.
 Good news: that's what modules are for!
 Now that you've written a module, you can require it from any other module to add it to your tree.
-Create a new module, let's call it `helloYou.hcl`.
-Put the following text in `helloYou.hcl`:
+First, we need to create a new module called `helloYou.hcl`:

 ```hcl
 module "helloWorld.hcl" "hello" {